The Heart and Mind of the Collector

 The appeal of antique Oriental rugs, weavings made more than a century ago and more than half a world away, is complex.
 But put simply, they define the ambiance of one’s environment and offer a type of nourishment that only objects of great beauty can provide.
 And they can do so in a great variety of ways.

 Some collectors bring an intellectual and historical perspective to their connoisseurship, honing an ability to recognize the rarest examples or “best-of-the-best.”
-Others focus on a particular genre of rug and relish in studying the similarities and differences between various Caucasian or Bakshaish rugs.
+Others focus on a particular genre of rug and relish in studying the similarities and differences between various Caucasian or Bakshaish rugs, for example.
 Others focus on the juxtaposition of “opposites” to” create engaging interior aesthetics—a tribal rug displayed within a streamlined, minimalist, contemporary décor or a finely detailed floral carpet used to anchor impressionist or postmodern sculptures and paintings.

 Some fill every corner of their homes with expansive collections.
 Some put display cases of Oceanic art or Chinese pottery in bathrooms and even kitchens.
 Anywhere in my home that lacks art,” one client observed, “seems emotionally devoid.”
 They take a creative approach to their antique rugs, placing them not only on their floors but also hanging them as wall art, draping them over banisters and furniture, even adventurously putting them on tabletops under glass.